SaturdaySans/SaturdaySans/README.md

 A J1 student studying in Singapore, currently interested in Server Infrastructure & DevSecOps!
 Experimenting with an ubuntu server as a hobbyist~

 Learning:
+- Frontend Development (React, Tailwind CSS, TypeScript)
-- Web Development & React framework
+- Backend & APIs (Node.js)

 Planning to learn:
 - Cloud platforms (Azure, AWS)